mamcer/mamcer.github.io/_posts/2018-05-17-i-finished-diablo-2-hell.md

 ![Initial steps](../img/2018-05-17-i-finished-diablo-2-hell/Screenshot001.jpg)

 Hell difficulty was the most interesting and real challenge.
 Without quality items it seems that even the most insignificant foe can kill me and the experience penalty when you die is something to take into account.
-Act I was relatively easy, Act II was a challenge to get to Duriel  (specially the Arcane Sanctuary area) I really enjoy Act III and IV except from the Council Members and [Black Souls](http://classic.battle.net/diablo2exp/monsters/act5g-willowisp.shtml) I really hate those guys and their electric damage.
-Act V were difficult, especially the first open areas, the ancients and Baal minions.
+Act I was relatively easy, Act II was a challenge to get to Duriel  (specially the Arcane Sanctuary area) I really enjoy Act III and IV except from the [Council Members](http://classic.battle.net/diablo2exp/monsters/act3-councilmember.shtml) and [Black Souls](http://classic.battle.net/diablo2exp/monsters/act5g-willowisp.shtml) (I really hate those guys and their electric damage).
+Act V were difficult, especially the first open areas, the Ancients and the minions in Baal throne.

 ![Hell difficulty](../img/2018-05-17-i-finished-diablo-2-hell/Screenshot156.jpg)